The Kalam Cosmological Argument

 [22] Ibid.

-[22] A closed system refers to a universe that has no mass being fed into or out of it.
-The universe has finite mass and contains sufficient density/gravitational force to stop (or perhaps reverse) the expansion that commenced at the big bang.
+[23] A closed system refers to a universe with no mass being fed into or out of it.
+The universe has finite mass and contains sufficient density/gravitational force to stop (or perhaps reverse) the expansion that commenced at the Big Bang.

 [24] For more on the heat death of the universe, see “Heat Death of the Universe,” Wikipedia, https://en.m.wikipedia.org/wiki/Heat_death_of_the_universe.